opf/openproject/docs/development/contribution-documentation/documentation-process/README.md

 ## Appendix A: How to import a new release branch into your fork

-*(e.g. Release changes from `release/12.0` to `release 12.2`)*
+*(e.g. Release changes from `release/12.2` to `release 12.3`)*

-If a new release branch is generated on the upstream (opf) repository, the fork will NOT automatically fetch and merge and generate this release branch.
+If a new release branch is generated on the upstream opf/openproject repository, the fork will NOT automatically fetch and merge and generate this release branch.
 With the following 'workaround' we get the new branch from the upstream (opf) repository and push it to our new origin (forked repository).

 #### A) Change Remote Repository to UPSTREAM